SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "It's not your fault, I was the one running too fast," Pinkie said before she sat down in a sad state.

-They sat in silence again for a bit before Pinkie said, "that cake was suppose to show Rarity how much I love her," before tears started falling from her eyes.
+They sat in silence again for a bit before Pinkie said, "that cake was supposed to show Rarity how much I love her," before tears started falling from her eyes.

 Rainbow leaned down and hugged Pinkie, who hugged back.